dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-enrichment/index.md

 If you're running in K8s or Cloud environments, there are special enrichment mechanisms that will grab the metadata directly from the source, which could reduce efforts!.
 - https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/guides/metadata-automation/k8s-metadata-telemetry-enrichment
 - https://docs.dynatrace.com/docs/whats-new/preview-releases#new-cloud-aws

+## Close Up

+Now that our data in enriched with the right fields, we can proceed to configure Segments.
+Segments will replace the Filtering capability of Management Zones